Whiteknight/whiteknight.github.com/drafts/rosella_template.md

 This example is just a silly example, and the output depends on a lot of factors.
 I'll give a few notes, however.
-First, the `for` loop looks up the path `bar.baz` in the context object, and stores subsequent values in a temporary variable named `foo`.
+First, the `for` loop looks up the path `bar.baz` in the context object, iterates it, and stores subsequent values in a temporary variable named `foo`.
 The contents of the loop are repeated, each time with a new value.
 The `if`/`else` block can compare variables with other variables, variables with constants, constants with constants, etc. It has a then and optional `else` block.
 There is also an `unless` block too, which I didn't show, but operates opposite to `if` as you would expect.
 The `include` block includes the text of a separate file, recursively parsing it as a template using the same context object.

 Loops have a few magic variables that are defined inside them: